av1155/Dockitect/README.md

 ## ✨ Why Dockitect?

 Homelabs grow messy: scattered `docker-compose.yml` files, port collisions, no single source of truth. **Dockitect** bridges **design ↔ code**:

+> Designer‑first, not a deployment tool.
+Dockitect does not talk to the Docker socket.
+Export YAML and deploy with your preferred tools.

 - **Visual canvas** for hosts, networks, and services (React Flow)
 - **Import Compose** → see your lab as a graph